This weekend we celebrate Oktoberfest.

 My German mother-in-law, Clara, made the best German potato salad.
 I remember it warm, with a bit of a bite from the vinegar.
 Problem is, like so many heirloom recipes, Clara’s wasn’t written down.
 So after a few tries, I came up with something yummy and similar.
+I’ve shared this recipe in the past but tweaked it a bit again.

 Maybe you’d like an authentic cold cucumber salad for the festivities.
 Try Iron Skillet restaurant’s specialty.
 No kidding, it’s so good and different from what you might expect.